Sins-Repo/Mood-Collector/README.md

 <br/>

 # Natural Language Processing Trained Model
 The model and the tokenizer were saved beforehand.
-Interested to know more?
+Interested to know more about the training process of a NLP model?
 Visit this repo [NLP-Sentiment140](https://github.com/Sins-Repo/NLP-Sentiment140)

 <br/>
 <br/>